Easy Dog Fence Jumping Solutions (That Actually Work)

 However, always make sure you don’t have items that encourage jumping such as tables by fences.
 Finally, training and deterrent tools like coyote rollers and cat awnings have been proven very successful, even for huskies.

-How to keep dog from jumping 4 foot fence?
+How to keep a dog from jumping 4 foot fence?

 The methods you use to keep your dog contained within a 4-foot fenced yard will be the same as a 6-foot fence.
 However, whether you choose to install a 4-foot or 6-foot fence will be determined by your dog’s ability and breed.
 For instance, a small Yorkie doesn’t need a 6-foot tall fence and 4 foot one will be perfect.